 There is no formal foreign language requirement; however, competence in a foreign language is recommended for students choosing a field outside US history.
 Graduate students should also be aware that most doctoral programs require competence in one or more foreign languages.

 MA students must take two readings seminars, but may enroll in more than two provided they do not repeat a course.
-These seminars will be offered on a rotating basis on both campuses in the following fields: US History before 1877; US History since 1877; African American History; Early Modern European History; Modern European History; World History since 1945; and Atlantic World History.
+These seminars will be offered on a rotating basis on both campuses in the following fields: US History before 1877; US History since 1877; African American History; Early Modern European History; Modern European History; and Latin American History.
 Students should consult with the graduate advisor to plan their course of study and choose their reading seminars.
 The graduate research seminar, History 450, is offered during the spring semester and enables students to conduct research on a topic related to the above fields.

 Information for students admitted before Fall 2010: